obmarg/cynic/README.md

 The following features are not well supported or tested and may not work well, or at all:

-- Fetching union types via inline fragments
+- Fetching union and interface types via inline fragments

 The following features are not yet supported, though should be soon (if you want to help out with the project I'd be happy for someone else to try and implement these - if you open an issue I'd be happy to give pointers on how to go about implementing any of them)

-- Fetching interface types.
 - Directives
 - GraphQL subscriptions.
 - Potentially other things (please open an issue if you find anything obviously